Philippe Ziade (businessman): Career

 Ziade started a building stone manufacturing enterprise in 1997.
 Six months into his university studies, he secured a contract to supply marble imported from Lebanon to the Palms Casino Resort in Las Vegas.

 After his graduation in 2000, Ziade became a real estate investor and developer.
-During the global financial crisis of 2007–2008, he sold his assets, but he later capitalized on the post-crash business opportunities by buying, remodeling, and selling distressed properties.
+During the 2008 financial crisis, he sold his assets, but he later capitalized on the post-crash business opportunities by buying, remodeling, and selling distressed properties.
 Ziade started Growth Holdings in Las Vegas in 2008 which grew to a become a conglomerate of 24 companies operating in construction, technology, hospitality, education and entertainment.
 His venture picked up and became the largest real estate business by transaction volume in Nevada with offices in Europe, Japan, and the Middle East.
 In response to ecological concerns, Ziade partnered with Tesla to advocate for, and develop environmentally sustainable housing with emphasis on efficient use of preexisting technologies.
 Ziade businesses expanded to provide green, energy and financially efficient hospitality services; his subsidiary companies develop upscale, Tesla technology-powered housing.

-In 2019 Ziade was appointed Honorary Consul of Lebanon in Nevada by Lebanese President Michel Aoun.
+In 2019, Ziade was appointed Honorary Consul of Lebanon in Nevada by Lebanese President Michel Aoun.